RHOA Star Sheree Whitfield To Kenya Moore: ‘You Should Worry About Matt Jordan’

 A photo posted by Kenya Moore (@thekenyamoore) on

-Recently, Sheree Whitfield spoke to Bravo where she voiced her concerns about Kenya Moore and it goes a lot deeper than beefing over whose house is better.
+Recently, Sheree Whitfield spoke to Bravo where she voiced her concerns about Kenya Moore, and it goes a lot deeper than beefing over whose house is better.
 Sheree thinks that Kenya pushes people’s buttons until she gets them to be violent.
 She even went so far as to suggest that Kenya may have provoked Matt Jordan into freaking out on her too.

 Everyone remembers the Real Housewives of Atlanta reunion show when Kenya was waving wands and taunting Porsha Williams with a megaphone.
 It’s likely that Porsha didn’t get kicked off RHOA after she attacked Kenya because, quite frankly, Kenya was asking for it.